MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 Grant permissions for the two Azure AD applications in Human Resources:

 - The app created for your tenant in the Microsoft Azure portal
-- The Dynamics 365 HR Virtual Entity app installed in the Power Apps environment
+- The Dynamics 365 HR Virtual Table app installed in the Power Apps environment

 1. In Human Resources, open the **Azure Active Directory applications** page.